Chapter 12. Using GCC Toolset

 scl command.
 This is useful when you need to interactively start the tools many times, such as when setting up or testing a development setup.

-To run a shell session where tool versions from GCC Toolset version N take precedence over system versions of these tools:
+To run a shell session where tool versions from GCC Toolset version N override system versions of these tools:

 $ scl enable gcc-toolset-N bash